Tiger Woods seriously injured in California car crash - WTMJ

 He was not sure when he would play again.

-Athletes including Mike Tyson and Magic Johnson offered hopes Woods would make a quick recovery.
+Athletes from Mike Tyson to Magic Johnson offered hopes that Woods would make a quick recovery.

 “I’m sick to my stomach,” Justin Thomas, the No. 3 golf player in the world, said from the Workday Championship in Bradenton, Florida.
 “It hurts to see one of my closest friends get in an accident.
 Man, I just hope he’s all right.”